 - Don’t worry about needing a water proof camera.
 Santorini Sea Kayak also takes photos of you during the trip and uploads them to Photo Bucket.
 You’ll receive an email with the link to your trip on Photo Bucket within a few days of your trip.
 Even more awesome, this service is free of charge.

 - Our photos were taken with our Canon PowerShot S90 in the Canon WP-DC35 Underwater Housing and with our iPhone in a LifeProof case.

 Shop This Post

 Our Santorini South Discovery trip was hosted by Santorini Sea Kayak in order to bring your this story.
 As always, we were in no way asked to write a favorable review and all opinions are entirely our own.
 This article also contains affiliate links.
-When you purchase anything on Amazon or book on Viator through our affiliate sites, we earn a small commission at no additional cost to you.
+When you purchase anything on Amazon or book on Manawa through our affiliate partner sites, we earn a small commission at no additional cost to you.